arjanjohan/aptos-telegram/README.md

 - **Notification Settings**:
   - Customizable alerts and notifications
 - **Voting Integration**:
-  - Voting system for trading actions
   - Customize/override voting requirements per action
-  - Optional admin rights, to allow actions without voting
+  - Admin actions, to allow certain actions without voting (for example, give one person right to manager positions but require group to handle withdrawals)
 - **Key management**:
-  - Store privatekey of KanaLabs account securely
+  - Store privatekey of Aptos account securely
+- **Simplify actions**:
+  - Some actions that could be executed directly on Aptos, without making API calls to Kana API.

+  ## Team

+  MoveTogether is built as a solo project by [arjanjohan](https://x.com/arjanjohan)